| 0 | 1 Comment

 My favorite memories of the Aurora Borealis are of times when I was a young adult snowmobiling many miles from civilization in the north woods.
 The farther you get away from cities or populated areas, the less ambient light will block out your view of the night sky.
 We would travel deep into the woods, shut off the snow machines, and lay back on the seats to enjoy the light show above.
 All the while, reveling in the absolute silence of a 30-below freezing cold winter night.

-After high school, I worked my first summer as a deck hand on an iron ore carrier traveling the Great Lakes.
-Late night, while sitting on deck in the middle of Lake Superior and listening to the "thump, thump" of the steam-driven propeller, as we slowly worked our way toward the iron mills in Cleveland.
-This was one of the last steam-powered vessels to work the lakes.
+After high school, I worked my first summer as a deckhand on an iron ore carrier traveling the Great Lakes.
+Late at night, we would sit on deck in the middle of Lake Superior and listening to the “thump, thump” of the steam-driven propeller, as we slowly worked our way toward the iron mills in Cleveland.
+(This was one of the last steam-powered vessels to work the lakes.)
 The night skies were crystal clear and the Northern Lights would swim through the stars following us on our journey.

 Watching the light show wash across the heavens can be a spiritual experience.
 The Cree Indians call it "The Dance of the Spirits".
 It will give you cause to stop and ponder our place in the universe for sure.
 Even today (as recent as last fall, when I happened to witness the Northern Lights), I still stop and watch.